 The AH-64 Apache has a length of 48.16 feet, a height of 15.49 feet, a maximum operating weight of 23,000Ibs, and a four-bladed tail rotor and main rotor, which has a diameter of 48 feet.

 It is manned by a pilot and co-pilot, who also acts as a gunner, The 2 crew members are separated by a shield in the cockpit to ensure that one survives if they are hit by an enemy projectile.

 In fact, the compartment and blades are engineered in such a way that they can sustain hits from 23×52 mm rounds, and similarly, the airframe and fuel tanks, which are self-sealing, are designed to protect its operators against the ruinous effects of ballistic strikes.

-The AH-64 is propelled by twin General Electric T700 turboshaft engines, whose exhausts are mounted high-up on both sides of the fuselage, which give it a top speed of over 173 miles per hour, a maximum climb rate of 2800 feet per minute, and enable it to soar as high as 20,000 feet.
+The AH-64 is propelled by twin General Electric T700 turboshaft engines, whose exhausts are mounted high-up on both sides of the fuselage, which give it a top speed of over 173 miles per hour, a maximum climb rate of 2800 feet per minute, and an altitude ceiling of up to 20,000 feet.

 Furthermore, the AH-64 is fitted with 16 AGM-114 Hellfire anti-tank missiles, Hydra-70 general-purpose unguided rockets, and a 30-mm M230E1 Chain Gun which can unleash 600-650 rounds per minute.

 It is installed with the groundbreaking Integrated Helmet and Display Sighting System enabling the pilot to control the direction of the chain-gun using only his helmet, which moves wherever he looks.
 Alternatively, the M230E1 can also be fixed to a locked forward firing position.